Unity-Technologies/SynthDet/docs/GettingStarted.md

 ## Workflow (Step-by-step)
 ### Step 1: Open the SynthDet Sample project
 1. Git clone the SynthDet repo from the [GitHub](https://github.com/Unity-Technologies/SynthDet) repo
-2. In the scenes open the SampleScene
+2. In the scenes open the MainScene
 3. Press play and observe the different products quickly being generated in the game view

 <img src="images/dataset.png" align="middle"/>